BRIDGES COURSE DESCRIPTIONS

 This class focuses on activities that will enhance the student's knowledge of recreational hobbies and allow them to obtain skills that will benefit and enrich their lives.
 With the guidance of a teacher and support staff, students will gain exposure to activities such as scrapbooking, card making, basic baking/cookie decorating, and etiquette training.

-Students will learn lifelong skills to promote healthy living through physical activities / exercise.
-Students will be exposed to physical fitness opportunities such as: cardiovascular activities, strength training, and mobility / stretching exercises.
+Students will learn lifelong skills to promote healthy living through physical activities and exercise.
+Students will be exposed to physical fitness opportunities such as cardiovascular activities, strength training, mobility, and stretching exercises.

 Students will learn to determine expected and unexpected behavior for an environment or situation.
-They will be taught to use social detective skills to make smart guesses about what a person is thinking or feeling.
+They will be taught to use social detective skills to make determinations about what a person is thinking or feeling.
 Students will also learn to identify their own emotions and learn skills to regulate their emotions so they can demonstrate expected behavior.
-Students will practice small talk and natural conversation skills.
-Additionally, students will practice breathing and mindfulness to encourage optimistic thoughts and happy moments in their lives.
+Students will practice natural conversational skills, breathing and mindfulness activities to encourage positivity and optimistic thought processes in their lives.